-In the project finance business, deal origination happens by the direct relationship that relationship managers across different sectors enjoy in the industry.
-Proposals are presented in the form of appraisal notes put up to either the credit committee or a committee of senior management whichever is the appropriate sanctioning authority.
+In the project finance business, deal origination happens through the direct relationship that relationship managers across different sectors enjoy in the industry.
+Proposals are presented in the form of appraisal notes put up to either the credit committee or a committee of senior management, whichever is the appropriate sanctioning authority.
 Due diligence in project finance involves thoroughly reviewing all proposals involved in a deal.

-An appraisal note ideally contains a write up on the company background, its management and shareholding pattern, its physical and financial performance, purpose of funding details of project being funded, costs involved and means of financing, market for company’s products, future prospects and profitability projections, risk analysis and the terms and conditions of sanction.
+An appraisal note ideally contains a write up on the company background, its management and shareholding pattern, its physical and financial performance, purpose of the project being funded, details of costs involved and means of financing, the market for company’s products, future prospects and profitability projections, risk analysis, and the terms and conditions of sanction.

 How is Due Diligence in Project Finance carried out?

 Due diligence in project finance is a process that consists of multiple steps to ensure the most comprehensive analysis:

 - Evaluation of the company and project business model